Daglish

 Recent residential development output has been above average within Daglish when compared nationally

-The average construction cost value of new homes is approximately $515,000, indicating a focus on premium properties.
-This financial year has seen around $8.6 million in commercial approvals.
-Daglish maintains similar construction rates per person compared to Greater Perth, suggesting market balance consistency with the broader area.
-New development consists predominantly of attached dwellings (92%) with a smaller proportion of detached dwellings (8%).
-This shift from the current housing mix (60% houses) reflects reduced development site availability and changing lifestyle demands.
+New homes are constructed at an average cost of $515,000, indicating a focus on premium properties.
+This year has seen $8.6 million in commercial approvals, suggesting Daglish's residential character.
+Compared to Greater Perth, Daglish maintains similar construction rates per person.
+Current development consists of 8.0% detached dwellings and 92.0% attached dwellings.
+This shift from the current housing mix (60.0% houses) reflects reduced development site availability and changing lifestyle demands.

 Frequently Asked Questions - Development